-- Filter in time using a 1-D median (rather than an average filter in time) - Filter in space using Gaussian filter in (x,y) with sigma set to 0.1 μm - Normalise the filtered image - Set values below a threshold in the normalised image, typically around 0.3 (set by the threshold textbox), to zero.
-Persistent nodes tend to be brighter, so this provides some selection for more prominent nodes. - Find local maxima in the masked image and overlay these on the image.
+- Filter in time using a 1-D median (rather than an average filter in time) - Filter in space using Gaussian filter in (x,y) with sigma set to 0.1 μm - Normalise the filtered image - Set values below a threshold in the normalised image, typically around 0.3-0.5 (set by the threshold textbox), to zero.
+Persistent nodes tend to be brighter, so this provides some selection for more prominent nodes.

 6 C. P. Lin, Y. W. Zhang, I. Sparkes, and P. Ashwin.
-Structure and dynamics of the minimal networks and biophysical constraints.
-Biophysical Journal, 107: 763-772, 2014 nodes overlaid on the green/magenta merge of tubule persistency and cisternal persistency, along with the original skeleton in blue (Fig. 8.4).
-This approach finds persistent nodes whether they are part of the tubules, cisternae or transition between the two over the time course.
+Structure and dynamics of minimal networks and biophysical constraints.
+Biophysical Journal, 107: 763-772, 2014